Who am I?

 Knowing yourself is the beginning of all wisdom.Aristotle

 You are unique.
 You’re born with certain traits and strengths you can leverage to fully thrive.
 These traits and strengths could be obvious to you or they could be hidden waiting for you to discover them.

 Once you’ve discovered parts of yourself, you could stay in denial mode or you can use your self-awareness to accept and love yourself.
 But be careful not to get into self-defeating patterns that will stop you from growing.
 With awareness, you’ll know what to work on and what to eliminate or delegate.

 Self-fulfilling prophecies are the things you tell your subconscious mind to be true.
 When you believe something to be true, it becomes true in your mind.
 So don’t forget that it’s not all about finding yourself.
 You become who you want to be by defining yourself and using the growth mindset to excel.

-The growth mindset is about believing that you can achieve or improve anything you set your mind onto.
+The growth mindset is about believing that you can achieve or improve anything you set your mind to.
 You can always ditch the bad parts in you and transform yourself into a new you.
-To become the person you want to be, take inspiration from others to adopt the habits, thoughts, beliefs, attitudes, values, and principals from different people you admire.
+To become the person you want to be, take inspiration from others to adopt the habits, thoughts, beliefs, attitudes, values, and principles from different people you admire.

-Suppressing and hiding yourself is one of the biggest causes of misery.
+Suppressing and hiding are the biggest causes of misery.
 When you don’t express yourself, you stay depressed because depression is the opposite of expression.
-Expression could mean opening up in front of people, talking to yourself, journaling, expressing yourself through art or hobby, etc.
+Expressing could mean opening up in front of people, talking to yourself, journaling, expressing yourself through art or hobby, etc.